Kennygunderman/SunDownShowdown/README.md

 Removes all chests from the arena.

 #### /showdown chest restock
-Restocks all chests in the arena forcefully.
+Restocks all chests in the arena.

 #### /showdown mob add <mob type>
 Adds a mob spawn point at the location that the player is looking at.
 Currently, the available mob types to spawn are `pillager` & `ravager`.